When medications stop working — recognizing the need for a change

 Making the Switch

-Once you and the doctor agree that a medication isn't working, the next step is finding something better.
+The transition from an ineffective medication to a new one requires clear instructions about tapering, timing, and follow-up within one to two weeks.
 Your doctor might suggest a different medication in the same class, a different dose, or an entirely different approach.

 Some medications can be stopped immediately.
 Others require tapering because stopping them abruptly causes problems.
 Your doctor will specify which approach is appropriate.
 Never stop a medication without clear instruction from the doctor because some medications cause serious problems if stopped suddenly.